This tutorial shows you how to:

 using that template:

-- Click the ELISA Experiment link to return to the main folder page.
+- Click the ELISA Tutorial link near the top of the page to return to the main folder page.

 - Click New Assay Design

-- Select ELISA and choose "Current Folder (ELISA Experiment)" from the Assay Location dropdown, then click Next.
+- Select ELISA and choose "Current Folder (ELISA Tutorial)" from the Assay Location dropdown, then click Next.

-- Select a Plate Template: "ELISA Plate 1" (it may already be selected by default).
+- Select a Plate Template: "ELISA Tutorial Plate 1" (it may already be selected by default).

 - Scroll down the page and review the data fields.
 You could add or edit fields, but for this tutorial, leave the default design unchanged.